The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Model

 \section{Model}

-We base our model in a previous work of Kharratzadeh (2017) that models the difference in scores for the English Premier League.
+We base our model on a previous work of Kharratzadeh \cite{kharratzadeh2017hierarchical} that models the difference in scores for the soccer English Premier League.
 The score difference in game $g$, is denoted as $y_g$, and is assumed to follow a $t_{student}$ distribution,

 where $a_{diff}(g)$ is the difference in the ability of the teams, $eff_{diff}(g)$ is the difference in the effort exerted and $ha(g)$ the home advantage at game $g$.
-The distribution of score differences is $\sigma_{y}$.
 We give it a $N(0.5,1)$ prior.
-In turn, we assign a prior $Gamma(9,0.5)$ to the distribution of degrees of freedom $\nu$. \footnote{Kharratzadeh (2017) uses a prior of $Gamma(2,0.5)$ based on the work of Ju\'arez and Steel (2010).
-We use a $Gamma$ with a higher mean than in that analysis due to the large differences in scoring between the Premier League in soccer and the Premiership Rubgy championship.}\\
+In turn, we assign a prior $Gamma(9,0.5)$ to the distribution of degrees of freedom $\nu$. \footnote{Kharratzadeh \cite{kharratzadeh2017hierarchical} uses a prior of $Gamma(2,0.5)$ based on the work of Ju\'arez and Steel \cite{juarez2010model}, where the shape parameter $2$ corresponds to a more positive skewed distribution with a smaller average difference in goals in the Premier League in soccer.
+Here we use a higher shape parameter corresponding to the less skewed distribution with a larger mean difference in scores of the Premiership Rubgy Championship.}\\

 We model the difference in abilities as follows: